An $(\aleph_0,k+2)$-Theorem for $k$-Transversals: Definitions, Notations, and Basic Observations

 where $c$ is the point on $\pi$ closest to the origin, and $\{v_1, \ldots,v_k\}$ is an orthonormal basis of the vector subspace $\pi-\pi = \{x-y: x,y \in \pi\}$ which is parallel to $\pi$.
 (This actually means that the vector $\vec{0c}$ is orthogonal to each $v_i$.)

-Assign to each $k$-flat $\pi$ all the corresponding $(k+1)$-tuples of the type $\{ c,v_1 ,\ldots, v_k\} $.
-Note that while $c$ is uniquely determined by $\pi$, the orthogonal basis is not.
+Assign to each $k$-flat $\pi$ all the corresponding $(k+1)$-tuples of the type $\{ c,v_1 ,\ldots, v_k\} $ that represent $\pi$.
+Note that while $c$ is uniquely determined by $\pi$, the orthonormal basis is not.
 We obtain a representation of all $k$-flats in $\Re^d$ as $(k+1)$-tuples of $d$-vectors

 By the conditions of the proposition, we can assume w.l.o.g. that there exists a finite subfamily $\F_0 \subset \F$ that cannot be pierced by $m-1$ $k$-flats.
 Let elements of

 (the cartesian product of $m$ copies of $\mathcal{A}$) represent $m$-tuples of $k$-flats in $\Re^d$.